Postgraduate Studentships

 General awards

-A small number of non–subject-specific funding is available to applicants who are offered College membership by 9 March 2026.
-Only postgraduate offer-holders accepted for Trinity Hall college membership by 9 March 2026 will be considered.
-To increase your chances of college membership by this date, please apply for your course as early as possible.
+A small amount of non–subject-specific funding is available to 2027/28 applicants.
+Only postgraduate applications received by Trinity Hall by 15 March 2027 will be considered.
 You do not need to select Trinity Hall as your first choice college, but doing so will ensure that your application comes to us first.
 Your application will not reach us if you are offered membership by another college.

 Subject-specific awards

-Dedicated funding is offered in selected disciplines for applications received by 9 March 2026.
-For some of these awards, you will be invited to opt in to scholarships for which you are eligible as you complete your University Postgraduate application.
+Dedicated funding is offered in selected disciplines for applications received by 15 March 2027.
 We typically consider all eligible applicants (accepted by any College), but you should be willing to transfer to Trinity Hall to take up the offer of funding.
-The only exception is the Philomathia studentship where candidates are selected via the Centre of African Studies (see below for further details).

 Details of subject-specific funded awards are given below.
-For some of these awards, you will be invited to opt in to scholarships for which you are eligible as you complete your University Postgraduate application and for others the college will liaise directly with the relevant department to select a candidate.
 Please note that some of these scholarships may not be awarded every year.

 Underwood Studentship for Engineering